BriceChivu/Products_damage_claims/README.md

 Even with the orderline 80202555 removed, Skin Care is still the number 1 product type in terms of claims value.
 The top 3 consignees are Shilla, Heinemann, and DFA Macau.
 That's interesting but we are missing some elements here.
 Maybe Shilla is just ordering a lot of very expensive Skin Care products. <br/>
-To complete the full picture, we need to add the **number of claims** to the analysis.
+To complete the full picture, we need to add the **number of claims** into the analysis.

 #### b.
 Number of claims